 - If you’re discussing a particular area (e.g. Instagram) – they’ll check to see that you’re actually active in that area

-- If you’re personal brand is strong a google search as I did for for Jessica will bring up your website and that will be looked at
+- If your personal brand is strong a google search as I did for Jessica will bring up your website and that will be looked at

 - LinkedIn is probably the best place to assess someone’s credibility overall as well as their history

 For advice about how to build out your LinkedIn, you can head here for advice on that.

 Finally they’ll want to see some examples of your public speaking.
 We’ll discuss that now:

 Have you got any public speaking examples online?